 When you stay awake for long periods of time, your body’s cortisol production – one of your stress hormones – increases.
 Cortisol breaks down collagen, a protein that’s one of two key ingredients (the other being elastin) for healthy, soft skin.

 The higher your cortisol levels get, the greater the negative effect on your skin.
-Long bouts of insomnia have a similar destructive effect on your collagen level to smoking cigarettes, with both unhealthy habits resulting in rapid skin aging.
+Long bouts of insomnia have a similar destructive effect on your collagen level to smoking cigarettes, with both unhealthy habits resulting in rapid skin ageing.

 What’s 249 multiplied by 47?
 How about 5203 divided by 19?
 The less sleep you get, the harder it becomes to think logically and critically, making it trickier to work out the answer to questions you’d otherwise breeze through.